Get insider access

 Razer Opus Wireless 2020

 The Razer Opus Wireless 2020 offer a more customizable experience than the Bose QuietComfort 45/QC45 Wireless.
 The Razer are better built and have a more neutral sound profile, which some users may prefer, and their noise isolation performance is better, though both headphones are still remarkable in this regard.
 They also have a longer continuous battery life.
-However, the Bose are more comfortable and support multi-device pairing with up to two devices at a time.
+However, the Bose are more comfortable and support multi-device pairing with up to two devices simultaneously.

 + Show more